 Nevertheless, while the film borrows heavily from Do The Right Thing in both its construction and moral ambiguity, it lacks its righteous energy, resorting to weak storytelling clichés that rarely surprise and hit you in the gut.
 It doesn’t really subvert or comment upon its own flimsy construct to become a truly compelling movie; eventually flattening initially exciting characters to basic plot points.
 Promising something raw and honest about race in America, a necessary firebomb in the time of white supremacist Trump, Gook sadly flames out when it should just be getting started.

-Gook is out in cinemas across the UK on Friday, March 16th.
+Gook was out in cinemas across the UK on Friday, March 16th.
+Out on DVD and all major VoD platforms on April 9th.